What is An Algorithm? Definition, Types, Characteristics

 1. Data Analysis and Machine Learning

 Algorithms are used in data analysis and machine learning to find patterns in big datasets and forecast outcomes.
 Thanks to machine learning methods like support vector machines, decision trees, and neural networks, computers can learn from data and improve over time.
-These techniques are essential for applications such as recommendation systems, natural language processing, and picture recognition.
+These techniques are essential for recommendation systems, natural language processing, and picture recognition.

 2. Cryptography & Security

-Cryptography algorithms safeguard data by using encryption and decryption techniques, guaranteeing safe data storage and communication.
+Cryptography algorithms safeguard data using encryption and decryption techniques, guaranteeing safe data storage and communication.
 Algorithms such as SHA-256, AES, and RSA are commonly employed in data integrity maintenance, user authentication, and sensitive information security.
 These algorithms comprise the foundation of cybersecurity measures used in secure communications, data encryption, and online transactions.

 3. Information Retrieval and Search Engines